wojtowiczm/SwiftyCoreData/Readme.md

 }
 }
 ```
 You can use variuos operation at DataBase like:

-``
+* Loading
+* Saving
+* Deleting
+* Updating

+Note: For full reference visit: [SCDController](https://github.com/wojtowiczm/SwiftyCoreData/blob/master/SwiftyCoreData/SCDController.swift)

 ## Guide